 That experience, combined with an recent art project with my youngest daughter, was the inspiration for my newest book, “The Little Pink Elephant”.

-I’ve written before about choosing to live without fear (you can read more about that here).
+How are you shining?
+I’ve written before about choosing to live without fear (you can read more about that here), but have you taken that thought further?
 Part of choosing to live without fear, means shining my brightest.
 To be the best mother, wife, artist, author, person, that I can be.
 It’s what we all want for our kids, right?
 The only way for that to happen is to model it.
 Let your joy shine, if you’ve lost it, don’t worry, you can find it again.
 Start by remembering your dreams, and take steps to follow them, no matter how scary the idea.
 “For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.” —2 Timothy 1:7

 Support One Another

 We teach this concept at a young age, intentional or not.
 Its not about building up our children’s self esteem, its about building up our friends and family.
 Lets start doing this with intention!
-Do you kids see you building up those around you?
+Do your kids see you building up those around you?
 How about yourself?
-Our kids learn more by what they see us doing than what we tell them to do.
-So sing along with them, encourage your friends, and speak positive things.
-It will make a difference in their lives as well as yours!
+Its important to remember that our kids learn more by what they see us doing than what we tell them to do.
+With that in mind, try to sing along with them, encourage your friends, and speak positive things.
+You won’t believe what a difference it will make a difference in their lives as well as yours!